 This section outlines the legislative framework and external scrutiny mechanisms under which Austrade operates.

-- Export Market Development Grants Act 1997—provides for the Export Market Development Grants scheme, the Government’s principal export market assistance programme, which is administered by Austrade
+- Export Market Development Grants Act 1997 – provides for the Export Market Development Grants scheme, the Government's principal export finance assistance program, which is administered by Austrade

-- Public Service Act 1999—governs the establishment and operation of, and employment in, the APS.
+- Public Service Act 1999 – governs the establishment and operation of, and employment in, the Australian Public Service.

-Austrade was not the subject of any reports tabled by the Auditor-General in Parliament during 2013–14, but was surveyed and provided supporting documentation as part of an across-agencies performance audit—Managing Conflicts of Interest in FMA Agencies (Audit Report No. 47 2013–14).
+Austrade was not the subject of any reports tabled by the Auditor-General in Parliament during 2011–12.

 Judicial decisions and reviews by outside bodies

-During the reporting period, there were no judicial decisions or reviews by outside bodies that had a significant impact on the operations of Austrade.
-Austrade’s input to parliamentary inquiries and briefings is discussed on page 79.
+During 2011–12 there were no parliamentary inquiries into matters directly affecting Austrade, nor any judicial decisions that had a significant impact on the operations of Austrade.

-Training on the Commonwealth Privacy Principles and Austrade’s own privacy policies was provided as part of regular corporate training throughout the year, including induction training and training for staff being posted overseas.
+Training on the Information Privacy Principles and Austrade's own privacy policies is provided as part of regular corporate training, including training for staff being deployed overseas.

 Freedom of information

 Agencies subject to the Freedom of Information Act 1982 (FOI Act) are required to publish information to the public as part of the Information Publication Scheme.
-This requirement is in Part II of the FOI Act, which has replaced the formal requirement to publish a section 8 statement in an annual report.
-Austrade meets its obligations under the FOI Act by displaying on its website, www.austrade.gov.au, a plan showing what information is published in accordance with the requirements of the Information Publication Scheme.
+This requirement is in Part II of the FOI Act and has replaced the former requirement to publish a section 8 statement in an annual report.
+Austrade displays on its website a plan showing what information it publishes in accordance with the requirements of the Information Publication Scheme.
 Austrade has met this requirement.